MSCI Inc. Tax Strategy

 MSCI recognizes that it has a responsibility to pay an appropriate amount of tax in the U.K. Against this MSCI must balance its responsibilities to maximize MSCI’s sustainable returns to shareholders.
 MSCI will not undertake any tax planning that cannot be sustained by the commercial requirements of the group and does not have economic substance.
 MSCI will not undertake any tax planning unless MSCI believes that the strategy is compliant with tax legislation and more likely than not to succeed.

 MSCI’s attitude towards Tax Risk

 MSCI sees compliance with tax legislation as key to managing MSCI’s tax risk.
-MSCI’s strategic aim is to be complaint in all jurisdictions with regard to taxes and to come into compliance as soon as practical once MSCI is aware of a risk in a particular jurisdiction.
-Where there is significant uncertainty or complexity relating to an identified risk, external professional tax advice may be sought.
-MSCI uses reputable tax advisers to assist it meet its tax compliance responsibilities where it does not have appropriate local resources internally.
+MSCI’s attitude towards risk is to be compliant in the U.K. Where there is significant uncertainty or complexity relating to an identified risk, external professional tax advice may be sought.
+MSCI uses reputable tax advisers to assist in the fulfilment of its tax compliance responsibilities where it does not have appropriate local resources internally.

 MSCI’s approach to dealing with HMRC

 MSCI engages with HMRC in a transparent manner, with the highest degree of integrity, in order to foster cooperation and trust.
 MSCI seeks to handle any queries or disputes through pro-active discussion with HMRC.